traefik/traefik/docs/content/routing/overview.md

 _Optional_

-`rootCAs` defines the set of root certificate authorities (as file paths, or data bytes) to use when verifying server certificates.
+`rootCAs` defines the set of Root Certificate Authorities (as file paths, or data bytes) to use when verifying self-signed TLS server certificates.

 ```yaml tab="File (YAML)"
 ## Static configuration